tendermint/spec/rfc/003-priority-based-mempool.md

 ### Phase 0: Keep existing CList-based mempool

 Goal:
-1. Zero cost on processing "legacy" transactions (i.e. all have 0 priority)
+1. Zero cost on processing "legacy" transactions (i.e. those have 0 priority)
 2. When creating a block, transactions with higher priorities should be included earlier

-The first phase will be experimental and only achieves the desired functionality **with** potential performance degradation.
+The first phase will be experimental and only achieves the desired functionality *with potential performance degradation*.
 The main purpose is to design the code flow and underlying APIs accordingly, without dramatic code changes on existing data structures / algorithms.

 The simplest approach I can think of is:

-1. When reading `CheckTx` responses, mempool keeps a single counter called `MaxPriority`.
+1. When reading `CheckTx` responses, mempool keeps a single counter called `maxPriority`.
 If all transactions have 0 priorities, the counter should simply have the same 0 value
-2. When `Mempool.ReapMaxBytesMaxGas` is called by consensus engine, mempool would check its `MaxPriority` value:
+2. When `Mempool.ReapMaxBytesMaxGas` is called by consensus engine, mempool would check its `maxPriority` value:
     - if it's zero, it should follow existing logic to return eligible transactions in FIFO style
     - if not, should return eligible transactions ranked by their priorities (either by `O(n^2)` brute-force or `O(nlogn)` sort).
-Then during commit, update mempool's `MaxPriority` accordingly since transactions will be removed from mempool
+Then during commit, update mempool's `maxPriority` accordingly since transactions will be removed from mempool

 ### Phase 1: Abstract away existing mempool interface